The Indigenous Intervention on Progress Conference

 An online journal of papers from this conference will be published through IAIA.

-The conference will begin 9 a.m., Thursday, March 13 and will end at noon Saturday, March 15.
+The conference will begin 9 a.m., Thursday, March 13 and will end at noon Saturday, March 15 at the Nativo Lodge in Albuquerque.
 Sessions will run 90 minutes, with sessions at 9 a.m., 11 a.m., 2 p.m., and 4 p.m. each day.
 Presentation times should be 15-17 minutes in sessions of four speakers and 20-22 minutes in sessions of three speakers; plus, time for discussion and questions.

 Thursday evening will be a poetry reading with a reception to follow.
 The conference keynote presentation will be at 8 p.m. on Friday and will be followed by a reception.
 Our keynote speaker this year is Rose Simpson, M.F.A., an artist from Santa Clara Pueblo, who is an emerging multi-media artist who challenges the status quo of Native American art.